munshkr/rampi/README.md

 ## Development

-First, you will need Bundler to install dependencies: `gem install bundler`.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive